mitchell360/map-maker/replit.md

 - Overlays: Country Borders, Travel Line and Time (all hidden by default)

 **Travel Line and Time Display:**
-When enabled, shows color-coded travel paths where each segment between consecutive locations uses a different shade of orange.
-The travel time information box displays a color legend matching the line segments, showing estimated travel duration for each leg and the total journey.
+When enabled, shows color-coded travel paths where each segment between consecutive locations uses a different shade of purple (for web accessibility).
+Each line includes:
+- White stroke border for high contrast against the ancient map background
+- Arrow markers at regular intervals showing the direction of travel
+- Color legend in the travel time information box matching the purple gradient
+- Estimated travel duration for each leg and the total journey

 ## Running the Project
 **For Replit Development/Testing:**